San Marcos Growers LogoSan Marcos Growers

 Apostle Plant has many other common names including Walking Iris, Fan Iris, Twelve apostles, North's False Flag, Poor Man’s Orchid, Broad Stemmed Marica, Mrs Norths Marica.
 The name “Apostle Plant” was derived from the number of leaves in a fan once the plant was thought mature enough to flowering, which is was often 12 and associated with the twelve apostles of Jesus.
 We first started growing this plant in 1992 and also grow the taller blue flowering Neomarica caerulea

-This information about Neomarica northiana displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Neomarica northiana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.